How can I get help for grasslands?

 - Grasses: Habits and Habitats brochure

 - A good field guide, written for the NSW southern tablelands but useful elsewhere too, is Grasslands Flora.
-It covers both Australian and introduced species
+It covers both Australian and introduced species.
+See the FoG publications page for more suggestions.

 - Grasses of Coastal NSW by Harry Rose and Carol Rose includes identification methods and photographs is available as a book or ebook